News

 The Teacher - Teachers are encouraged to observe children rather than to direct them.
 It is important that children are allowed to experiment in their own way, make mistakes and find new solutions.
 The role of the teacher is to gently move students towards areas of interest to them, and this can only be done through careful observation carried out over time.

-Our OSHC Manager at Tall Tree Outside School Hours Care – Rosalie
+Our Centre Manager at Tall Tree Outside School Care - Rosalie

 Testimonials